 White Willow Bark – Willow bark contains the same ingredient as aspirin in a naturally forming compound that fights pain, blocks inflammation, and reduces fever.

 Capsaicin – The ingredient that gives chili peppers their heat, capsaicin can reduce pain caused by arthritis when rubbed as a cream into joints.
 Taken internally it may help ease chronic aches and pains as well.

 Omega-3s – The healthy fats in nuts, seeds, and avocado are known to boost heart health, but they also block inflammation and help lubricate joints.
 They are also important in keeping the brain and nervous system operating at peak performance.

-MSM (methyl-sulphonyx-methane) – MSM is a natural occurring sulfur compound with painkilling, anti-inflammatory, antispasmodic, and analgesic properties.
+MSM (methyl-sulphonyl-methane) – MSM is a naturally occurring sulfur compound with painkilling, anti-inflammatory, antispasmodic, and analgesic properties.

 Ginger – A natural treatment for nausea, ginger reduces stomach acid, fights inflammation, and aids in moving food through digestion.
 Ginger is available as a whole root, spice, and in capsules.